surniaulula/wpsso/readme.txt

 = 8.0.0-b.3 =

-(2020/08/11) Added an API integration module for Shopper Approved customer ratings and reviews.
+(2020/08/11) Added an API integration module for Shopper Approved ratings and reviews.
 Added Schema 1:1, 4:3, and 16:9 images for Google.
 Fixed incorrect sanitation of plugin settings for multisite blogs.

 = 7.15.0 =